hexbus/ppebcr-docs/README.md

 - PPEB firmware sources are available in the AtariAge thread.
 - The most recent full archive released by JasonACT is **PPEB2_Src.zip (October 16, 2024)**, attached here:
   [AtariAge thread, Oct 16, 2024](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/?do=findComment&comment=5549947).
-- Jason’s stated license for the combined firmware is **CC BY-NC-ND 4.0**, but inclusion of GPLv2 code (Resid16, Tursi, possibly keyboard) means that if binaries are distributed, **complete source code (including integration glue)** must also be made available.
-The last release was on October 16, 2024 (linked above), and Jason desires to keep his releases on AtariAge on the linked thread to meet compliance.
+- Jason’s stated license for the combined firmware is **CC BY-NC-ND 4.0**.
+The last release was on October 16, 2024 (linked above), and Jason desires to keep his releases on AtariAge on the linked thread to meet said compliance.
 - The Resid16 (sidkic-pico) source was released seperately inside the thread, as it lives on a seperate Pico board.
 - For personal builds compiled from source, no additional obligations apply.